tyrauber/mongodb-rails3-tutorial/README.md

 ### Step 7: Create a MongoDB Rake Task

-We should also add a MongoDB Rake task to make our tests MongoDB-aware.
+We also need to add a MongoDB Rake task to tell rake that it doesn't need to do anything when we run "rake db:test:prepare".
 At the command prompt:

 	$ lib/tasks/mongo.rake